cimage/website/content/index.md

 To be website on CImage image processing
 ===============================

-Hi.
+Hi there.

+Nice of you to stop by.

 I am preparing this as a website for documentation and articles on image processing for the web programmer.
-It is mainly to supply documentation for CImage.
+The intention is to supply documentation and articles for using CImage.

-I have also initiated a organisation on GitHub and I intend to move my source there.

-Cheers for now.

-/Mikael.
+I'll release this website officially when the documentation is complete for CImage version v0.7.\*.
+Until then you can check out the work in progress through the [documentation](doc) and the [blog](blog).

+Cheers & happy coding,
+/Mikael